brophdawg11/Automator.js/README.md

     // Run the full sequence 3 times automator.automate([ 'right', 1000, 'left', 1000 ], 3, sequenceCb);

 ### Async ###

 Want to be asynchronous?
 No problem.
+Any action in an Automator sequence that returns a jQuery promise will cause the following step to wait upon resolution or rejection of the promise.

     var automator = new Automator();